Did You Get An Unexpected Package From Amazon?

 3. You end up paying more for poor quality merchandise

 Amazon is notorious for repeatedly changing prices in response to demand and other variables.
 Therefore, consumers may end up paying extra for a fraudulent product due to the fake demand that brushing scams create.

 4. Fake reviews make online shopping more risky

 Customers are nearly three times more likely to favor a product if it has a rating between 4.2 and 4.7.

 For this reason, Amazon has cracked down hard on brushing scams and fake review schemes.
 The company says they analyze roughly 10 million reviews every week to identify fake ones.

-But the dangers of online shopping keep increasing – especially as the COVID-19 pandemic boosts online shopping.
+But the dangers of online shopping keep increasing – especially as the COVID-19 pandemic boosts online shopping (and other related Covid scams).
 As scammers flood Amazon and other sites with fake customer reviews, it makes it harder to find products that are good value.